georgesittas/monads-presentation/README.md

 familiar with Haskell, since it's what I used to demonstrate the concept, but the material should be relatively simple to follow, as no advanced features of the language were used.

-The presentation played the role of semester-long survey project in the [Programming Language Semantics course](https://cgi.di.uoa.gr/~prondo/SEMANTICS/semantics.html), which is taught by prof. [Panagiotis Rontogiannis](https://cgi.di.uoa.gr/~prondo/) in [DiT](https://www.di.uoa.gr/) (UoA).
+The presentation played the role of a semester-long survey project in the [Programming Language Semantics course](https://cgi.di.uoa.gr/~prondo/SEMANTICS/semantics.html), which is taught by prof. [Panagiotis Rontogiannis](https://cgi.di.uoa.gr/~prondo/) in [DiT](https://www.di.uoa.gr/) (UoA).